irskep/irskep.github.com/content/posts/2017-05-04-the-design-and-implementation-of-rogue-basement.md

 ## Music makes a difference

 The music is really simple, but it adds a huge amount of atmosphere and is a strong signal of progression.
 It was time well spent, especially since when I made it (the middle of the night) my programmer brain wasn't working anymore.
-Most of the positive reviews mention the music, so I think it will affect my score even outside the Audio category.
+Most of the positive reviews mention the music.

-## ASCII is a Ludum Dare graphics cheat code
+## ASCII helps you focus on mechanics but has a score cost

-Since ASCII is traditional for roguelikes, I don't think it's going to cost me too many points in the Graphics category.
-I've always had a difficult time making nice-looking graphics, and ASCII means it's a non-issue.
+Since ASCII is traditional for roguelikes, I thought I wouldn't lose too many points in graphics.
+In my opinion, good ASCII is better than bad pixel art.
+But I was wrong, and I was ranked in the bottom 35% of scored games.

+Even though I lost points on graphics, I'm glad I went with ASCII, because it gave me a lot more time to focus on mechanics and the design of my engine.
+I would consider using ASCII again next time, graphics score be damned.

 ## Making videos ameliorates loneliness